pekelund-dev/codex-test/README.md

 ### Receipt parsing Cloud Run service (Vertex AI Gemini)

-The `function` module now packages the receipt processor as a standalone Spring Boot web application that runs on Cloud Run.
+The `receipt-parser` module now packages the receipt processor as a standalone Spring Boot web application that runs on Cloud Run.
 The web frontend calls this service after each successful upload, allowing the processor to download the receipt, extract structured data with Gemini, and persist the results to Firestore.
 The `web` module still hosts the interactive UI, while shared storage components live in the `core` module.

 #### Quick Deployment